da-rth/VisIBoT/README.md

 ➜  ~ cd src/processing

 # Copy env example template and edit it.
-# Add in your MongoDB URL and GeoIP2, BadPackets and ipinfo.io API keys.
+# Add in your MongoDB URL and GeoIP2, Bad Packets and ipinfo.io API keys.
 ➜  ~ cp .env.example .env
 ➜  ~ vim .env